The U.S.’s first intergenerational care-based co-housing project.

 Arts and Local Histories: In Carehaus Baltimore, floor to ceiling wallpaper in the common areas celebrates an under-chronicled period of cultural efflorescence and civic leadership starting in the 1960s through 1970s led low-income families.
 These achievements include pre-natal clinics in public housing, the city’s first Black fire department, expanded education programs, and multigenerational cultural recreation programs.

-Design by Marisa Morán Jahn in collaboration with Micah Campbell Smith and Dr. Sarah Szanton, 2024.
+Collage and monoprint images above: Re/Creation by Marisa Morán Jahn in collaboration with Micah Campbell Smith and Dr. Sarah Szanton, 2024.
 Photos permission by the Robert Breckman Chapman Archive at the University of Baltimore.
 Images courtesy of Sapar Contemporary.

 Carehaus is founded on the belief that the arts play a critical role in promoting dialogue, cultural esteem, and shifting how we value care.